 We finally started climbing at 8am, a full 4 hours after our planned start time.
 We set a turnaround time of 11am.
 I did not have high hopes for this.
 Our leader said he usually estimated 12 hours from camp to camp on summit day, meaning 6 hours each way.
 We only had 3 to summit before our turnaround time.

 We traversed across to the saddle between Tempest and Granite Peak through talus, and then up the talus slope to the shoulder of Granite.
 After two days, we were finally on a slope of Granite Peak.
 While going up the talus slope, I had to stop frequently to breathe.
-Despite two nights at elevation, I will still moving slower than my long-legged Montanan friends.
+Despite two nights at elevation, I was still moving slower than my long-legged Montanan friends.

 The snow bridge was gone, replaced with a quick crossing across some scree/dirt.
 A small bit of snow still graced the very edge, marking the top of a snow gully that was the last of the Granite Glacier.